dainachiba/MacauMetropolis/README.md

 **Daina Chiba**, Associate Professor of Political Science, *University of Macau*

-This is an *unofficial*[^1] LaTeX Beamer theme for the University of Macau.
+This is an unofficial LaTeX Beamer theme for the University of Macau.

 ![Screenshot](Screenshots.jpg)

-[^1]: If you want the *official* templates for PowerPoint, [click here](https://identity.co.um.edu.mo/download/templates-of-letterhead-and-powerpoints-for-internal-use-only/)(internal access only).

 ## Update